forjonathanwilsonyahoocom/goLangToAerospike/README.md

 # goLangToAerospike
 attempt to spin up an aerospike server, load with test data, and provide access

+NOTE: you will have to change the ip address the webserver will use to reach aerospike untill i find a better discovery method, that ip is in the main func of src/webserver/webserver.go

 to run this test, use the shell scripts to clean.sh and build.sh

 you may have to install the aerospike client module